nfarchadi/BlueShark_ISDM/README.md

 # Data and code for "Integrating diverse marine predator data for robust species distribution models in a dynamic ocean"

-*The study is currently in review*
+*This study is currently in review*

 This repository contains data and code to: